-- 4.1.1 This Monthly EM&A Report presents the key findings of the EM&A works during the reporting period from 1 to 31 August 2022 for the construction phase of the Project in accordance with the EM&A Manual and the requirements of the EP. - 4.1.2 The SI works were completed in March 2022 and no construction activities have been conducted after the plant demobilization by the SI works Contractor on 14 March 2022.
-The pier construction (i.e. main works) will commence in Q3 of year 2023 (i.e. in August 2023), tentatively. - 4.1.3 The water quality monitoring and seagrass bed monitoring have been being temporarily suspended since no marine works will be carried out under the Project after the completion of SI works until commencement of the main works. - 4.1.4 The coral post-translocation monitoring have been being conducted quarterly after the coral translocation in January 2022.
-The first and second post-translocation monitoring were conducted on 27 April and 27 July 2022 respectively, no exceedance of Action or Limit Level was recorded in the two monitoring events.
-The next post-translocation monitoring is scheduled in October 2022. - 4.1.5 There were no non-compliance with environmental statutory requirements, environmental complaint, notification of summons and successful prosecution recorded in the reporting period. - 4.1.6 The ET will keep track on the EM&A programme / construction activities to confirm compliance with environmental requirements and proper implementation of all necessary mitigation measures.
+- 4.1.1 This Monthly EM&A Report presents the key findings of the EM&A works during the reporting period from 1 to 30 April 2023 for the construction phase of the Project in accordance with the EM&A Manual and the requirements of the EP. - 4.1.2 The SI works were completed in March 2022 and no construction activities have been conducted after the plant demobilization by the SI works Contractor on 14 March 2022. - 4.1.3 The water quality monitoring and seagrass bed monitoring have been suspended since no marine works will be carried out under the Project after the completion of SI works until commencement of the main works. - 4.1.4 The coral post-translocation monitoring was conducted quarterly after the coral translocation in January 2022.
+The one-year coral post-translocation monitoring has been completed in January 2023.
+As the general conditions of all translocated coral colonies were good with no partial mortality, sediment or bleaching observed throughout the monitoring period, the coral translocation at Lai Chi Wo Pier is concluded to be successful; no further monitoring is considered necessary. - 4.1.5 There was no non-compliance with environmental statutory requirements, environmental complaint, notification of summons and successful prosecution recorded in the reporting period. - 4.1.6 The ET will keep track on the EM&A programme / construction activities under this Agreement to confirm compliance with environmental requirements and proper implementation of all necessary mitigation measures as stipulated in the EP, approved EIA Report and EM&A Manual.